 We have been incredibly proud to work on this significant project in partnership with Parks Australia for the past two years and are pleased that the new guidelines have been approved for release.
 A ‘Handbook’ to support the guidelines will also be released.

 True North partnered with Debbie from Floodlight Creative for design of the guidelines and Brooke from Studio B Designs for design of the handbook.
 Both local Territory companies captured the essence of the park in their wonderful designs.

-This project has been shortlisted for ‘Best Investor or Community Relations Campaign’ in the 2019 Mumbrella CommsCon Awards and ‘Highly Commended’ in the Indigenous Engagement category at the 2019 IAP2 Australasia Core Values Awards.
+This project won ‘Best Investor or Community Relations Campaign’ in the 2019 Mumbrella CommsCon Awards and ‘Highly Commended’ in the Indigenous Engagement category at the 2019 IAP2 Australasia Core Values Awards.